UniversalPayload/spec/docs/chapter4-payload-handoff-format.rst

                       by OS runtime services.
     runtime-data      Runtime service data memory region which will be used by OS runtime services.
-    soft-reserve      Specific-purpose memory (SPM).
+    special-purpose   Specific-purpose memory (e.g.: HBM or CXL).
 The memory is earmarked for specific purposes such as for specific device drivers or applications.

-                      The SPM attribute serves as a hint to the OS to avoid allocating this memory for core OS data or code that can not be relocated.
+                      This attribute serves as a hint to the OS to avoid allocating this memory for core OS data or code that can not be relocated.
 Prolonged use of this memory for purposes other than the intended purpose may result in